Secrets for Interoperability Success

 “When I was still fairly new to integrations and was looking for an expert really to lead me, I think our integration vendor and I ended up learning together.
 Thus, we had a slower timeline and ramp than I might have hoped for,” Shari said in one of the question-and-answer opportunities at the conclusion of the webinar.

 “Not often in life do you get the opportunity for redos professionally.
 But now, I can take all of those lessons learned and apply them to help our customers here at Bridge Connector.
 I can be that outsourced integration partner that I was hoping for when I was in your shoes.”

-Watch the full, on-demand webinar, to hear more from Shari and our other experts, Chris Notaro and Josh Cotham, by clicking here.
+Watch the full, on-demand webinar, to hear more tips for interoperability success from Shari and our other experts, Chris Notaro and Josh Cotham, by clicking here.